openshift/installer/upi/openstack/README.md

 This directory contains the Ansible scripts that automate part of the work in the [UPI installation](../../docs/user/openstack/install_upi.md).

-## Rationale

-The tool for automated installation (IPI - Installer-Provided Infrastructure) cover the general case where all the OpenStack resources can be created ad-hoc.

-The UPI case (User-Provided Infrastructure) instead lets complete freedom to the end-user of customizing the cluster and its underpinning OpenStack resources.

-The installation process is detailed step by step in the relative [documentation](../../docs/user/openstack/install_upi.md).

-These Ansible playbooks in this directory automate some of those steps.
-They are provided as a template: edit them to match your needs.

 ## Requirements

 * Python